ruedli/OctoPlugout/README.md

 ![The critical configuration](https://github.com/ruedli/OctoPlugout/blob/master/images/config.jpg)

 **New in version 4.0** is the "configuration portal".
-If you press the button of you sonoff more then 5 seconds, the LED will start "fast blinking" and when you release, the wifi credential will be erased and you need to re configure them.
+If you press the button of your sonoff more then 5 seconds, the LED will start "fast blinking" and when you release it, the wifi credentials will be erased and you need to re-configure them.
 Here you can also configure all other parameters.
+Proceed as follws:
+- Press and hold the button at least 5 seconds (or more) until the LED starts blinking.

-- Connect your phone of PC to a wifi called "SetupOctoPlugout"
+- Connect your phone of PC to a wifi network called "SetupOctoPlugout" (do this within one minute)
 - Next browse to 192.168.4.1
-Here you see this page, which allows you to select an available WiFi and enter the access password.
+Here you see the below page, which allows you to select an available WiFi and enter an access password.
+Remeber: the existing one will alsway be erased, so you need to reconfigure it after you pressed the button > 5 seconds!

 <img src="https://user-images.githubusercontent.com/5008440/133644736-1f268113-ec5d-4009-ade6-1c7d3070684f.png" alt="drawing" width="200"/>

-If you did not set the define "def_mqtt_server", no mqtt setting will be requested.
+If you _did not set the define_ "def_mqtt_server", no mqtt setting will be requested.
 If you set the mqtt_server to "none" or leave it empty, all mqtt_functions are suppressed.

 The octoprint address MUST be an IP-adress, not a name!
 The API string can be obtained from octoprint.
 Since typically people do not plugin their printer "remotely", I assumed this address to be a local IP address.
 Note however that with mqtt you can switch your printer on and off from anywhere!